acgis-remp0017/cnwi-data-cleaning/content/introduction.md

 weight = 0
 +++

-The goal of my project is to clean up some data about wetlands that was collected 18-30 years ago so that it can be added to the Canadian National Wetlands Inventory (CNWI).
+The goal of my project was to clean up some data about wetlands that was collected 18-30 years ago so that it can be added to the Canadian National Wetlands Inventory (CNWI).